jgilmore-dev/JoyrideNameDisplay/CONTRIBUTING.md

-# Contributing to JoyRide Name Display
+# Contributing to Member Name Display

-Thank you for your interest in contributing to JoyRide Name Display!
-This is a passion project to support a local non-profit that helps kids with special needs.
+Thank you for your interest in contributing to Member Name Display!
+This is a passion project to support local non-profits and organizations that help kids with special needs.

 ## About the Project

-JoyRide Name Display is a simple application that shows names and slideshows on multiple displays for car club events.
+Member Name Display is a simple application that shows names and slideshows on multiple displays for events.
 It's designed to be easy to use and reliable during events.

 ## How to Contribute